 If you want to build your leg muscles, then you need to start squatting!

-It’s the ideal exercise for muscle growth in the hamstrings, quadriceps and calves.
+It’s one of the best exercise for muscle growth in the hamstrings, quadriceps and calves.

 But squats don’t just give your legs a great workout.